bpfverif/agni/README.md

 ## (2.1 & 2.2) Verification and POC synthesis for eBPF range analysis (3-4 hours)

-First, we check the correctness of 36 abstract operators corresponding to 36 eBPF instructions (page 6 in the paper) using our verification conditions `gen` (§4.1) and `sro` (§4.2).
+We now check the correctness of the 36 abstract operators using our verification conditions `gen` (§4.1) and `sro` (§4.2).
 When our soundness checks fail, we synthesize proof-of-concept (PoC) programs that demonstrate the